-Whatever the offering, a common theme emerges: respect for the natural world assisted by dedicated Harris Center teacher/naturalists, camp counselors, hike leaders and program presenters, supported by a membership of like-minded people equally dedicated to furthering conservation in the Monadnock Region.
+Whatever the offering, a common theme emerges: respect for the natural world, fostered by dedicated Harris Center naturalists, scientists, and educators, and supported by a membership of people dedicated to conservation in the Monadnock Region.

 See us in action in this short video feature from New Hampshire Chronicle!